cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 ## Cake Mix Library
 CakeMixLibrary provides a suite of advanced functionality built on top of the CakeIO's [core API](../core-api/api-overview.md).
-Its primary purpose is to provide an ergonomic interface for some common complex operations, such as deleting specific files from a directory or collecting elements from a directory and storing them in a container.
+Its primary purpose is to provide an ergonomic interface for some common complex operations, such as collecting elements from a directory and storing them in a container.

-As of now, it only contains utility functions for directory and some `ToString` utilities for error reporting types.

-!!! warning
-    This library and its documentation require a firm understanding of CakeIO fundamentals and its core objects.
+--8<-- "warning-lib-advanced.md"

 === "C++"
 	CakeMixLibrary is located in the following header: